getreu/tp-note/doc/source/tp-note--manpage.md

   undefined, when the corresponding YAML header variable is not present in the note's header.

-Except for '`{{ fm_title }}`', there is no guarantee, that any of the '`{{ fm_* }}`' variables is defined!
+Important: there is no guarantee, that any of the '`{{ fm_* }}`' variables is defined!
 Depending on the last content template result, certain variables might be undefined.
 Please take into consideration, that a defined variable might contain the empty string '`""`'.

 ## Template filters